wp-plugins/codepeople-post-map/readme.txt

             <?php echo do_shortcode('[codepeople-post-map cat=3]'); ?>

 Note 2: To display all points in the website, use -1 as the category's ID: [codepeople-post-map cat=-1] or  <?php echo do_shortcode('[codepeople-post-map cat=-1]'); ?> for template.

+If you prefer configure your map directly from the shortcode, then you must enter an attribute for each map feature to specify.
+For example:

+            [codepeople-post-map width="500" height="500"]

+The complete list of allowed attributes is:

+            width, height, zoom, type, mousewheel, zoompancontrol, typecontrol

 If you want more information about this plugin or another one don't doubt to visit my website:

 [http://wordpress.dwbooster.com](http://wordpress.dwbooster.com "CodePeople WordPress Repository")